taolicd/taolicd.github.io/_posts/2023-03-26-cloudcertification.md

 ---

-Starting from end of Nov 2022, I decided to get certified in AWS.
-This blog shares my experience, resources I have gathered, and tips I have learned during my cloud certification journey.
+ In Nov 2022, I decided to get certified in AWS.
+This blog shares the resources I have gathered, and tips I have learned during my cloud certification journey.

 ## Background required to get started with cloud certification